jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 ### Handoff

 We’ll discuss the work and handoff details in class.
-In the interim, share via email or Slack for feedback before class.
+In the interim, share via email or Slack for *optional* feedback before class.

 ## Examples